DARSakthi/DARSakthi.github.io/other.markdown

 I am a member of the VERSES Research Ethics Board.
 I believe it is important to think through the ethical implications of my and others’ research.
 Mathematics has been misused and abused in the past; we should always bear in mind who and what we do mathematics in service of.

 <span style="font-size:0.7em;">
   [1] Guerilla Open Access Manifesto.
 Aaron Swartz.
-Accessed from <a href="https://archive.org/stream/GuerillaOpenAccessManifesto/Goamjuly2008_djvu.txt">Internet Archive</a>.
+From <a href="https://archive.org/stream/GuerillaOpenAccessManifesto/Goamjuly2008_djvu.txt">Internet Archive</a>.
   [2] Free Publishing.
 Jules Hedges.
-Accessed from <a href="https://julesh.com/2021/02/16/free-publishing/">julesh.com</a>.
+From <a href="https://julesh.com/2021/02/16/free-publishing/">julesh.com</a>.
   [3] Ardila's Axioms.
 Federico Ardila.
-Accessed from <a href="http://fardila.com">fardila.com</a>.
+From <a href="http://fardila.com">fardila.com</a>.
   [4] How Science Pretends to be Meritocratic | A Dr. Fatima Video Essay.
-Accessed from <a href="https://www.youtube.com/watch?v=WSP4Y7M0bSo">YouTube</a>.
+From <a href="https://www.youtube.com/watch?v=WSP4Y7M0bSo">YouTube</a>.
   [5] Modern Mathematics Confronts Its White, Patriarchal Past.
 Rachel Crowell.
-Accessed from <a href="https://www.scientificamerican.com/article/modern-mathematics-confronts-its-white-patriarchal-past/">Scientific American</a>.
+From <a href="https://www.scientificamerican.com/article/modern-mathematics-confronts-its-white-patriarchal-past/">Scientific American</a>.
   [6] Physics in a Diverse World or A Spherical Cow Model of Physics Talent.
 Howard Georgi.
-Accessed from <a href="https://arxiv.org/abs/2203.09485">arXiv:2203.09485</a>.
+From <a href="https://arxiv.org/abs/2203.09485">arXiv:2203.09485</a>.
   [7] Academia: Waiting for Heideggers.
 Timothy Burke.
-Accessed from <a href="https://timothyburke.substack.com/p/academia-waiting-for-heideggers">Eight by Seven</a>.
+From <a href="https://timothyburke.substack.com/p/academia-waiting-for-heideggers">Eight by Seven</a>.
   [8] Doing the Work.
 Ambika Kamath.
-Accessed from <a href="https://ambikamath.com/2020/02/23/doing-the-work/">ambikamath.com</a>
+From <a href="https://ambikamath.com/2020/02/23/doing-the-work/">ambikamath.com</a>.
   [9] Maths to Award the Fields Medal, its Nobel Prize Equivalent, but is There a Numbers Problem?
 Daniel Keane.
-Accessed from <a href="https://www.abc.net.au/news/2022-06-28/fields-medal-female-inclusion-a-challenge-in-maths-award/101161564">ABC News (Australia)</a>
+From <a href="https://www.abc.net.au/news/2022-06-28/fields-medal-female-inclusion-a-challenge-in-maths-award/101161564">ABC News (Australia)</a>.
 </span>

 &nbsp;